Whether you’re a project manager for a larger general contractor or a brand new GC, one thing’s for sure:

 - Find a list of subs you’d consider working with.

-- Organize your prequalification process to include the following:
+- Organize your prequalification process.

 - Check out their experience and past work.

 - Implement a daily reporting and accountability system.

 - Fill out W-9 and 1099 forms as part of your final agreement.